22 February 2021Share

 He is on record as imploring leaders to begin the process of truth telling as a matter of urgency and will use the speech to discuss the topic of 'Treaty: It is a marriage not a divorce'.

-ACU Vice-Chancellor Professor Zlatko Skrbis will open the event and Dean of Law Professor Patrick Keyzer will chair.
+ACU Vice-Chancellor Professor Zlatko Skrbis will open the event and Dean, Thomas More Law School Professor Patrick Keyzer will chair.

 “This topic was chosen because reconciliation with Aboriginal and Torres Strait Islander people is Australia’s most important unfinished business,” Professor Keyzer said.

 The Barry O’Keefe Memorial Lecture is an annual event hosted by the Thomas More Law School, and it is named in honour of the late Hon Barry O'Keefe AM QC DUniv (HonorisCausa) (ACU).